rwinch/spring-framework-wiki/Contributor-guidelines.md

 Branches used when submitting pull requests should preferably be named according to JIRA issues, e.g. 'SPR-1234'.
 Otherwise, use succinct, lower-case, dash (-) delimited names, such as 'fix-warnings', 'fix-typo', etc.  In fork-and-edit cases, the github default 'patch-1' is fine as well.
 This is important, because branch names show up in the merge commits that result from accepting pull requests, and should be as expressive and concise as possible.

+## Use real name in git commits

+Please configure git to use your real first and last name for any commits you intend to submit as pull requests.
+For example, this is not acceptable:

+    Author: Nickname <user@mail.com>

+Rather, please include your first and last name, properly capitalized, as submitted against the SpringSource contributor license agreement:

+    Author: First Last <user@mail.com>

+This helps ensure traceability against the CLA, and also goes a long way to ensuring useful output from tools like `git shortlog` and others.

+You can configure this globally via the account admin area GitHub (useful for fork-and-edit cases); globally with

+    git config --global user.name "First Last"
+    git config --global user.email user@mail.com

+or locally for the spring-framework repository only by omitting the '--global' flag:

+    cd spring-framework
+    git config user.name "First Last"
+    git config user.email user@mail.com

 ## Format commit messages